Pieter Bruegel The Elder Biography | Oil Paintings

 Hay Harvest possesses the rhythm and gaiety of a country festival.
 The downward looking viewpoint displays Bruegel's mastery of landscape painting.
 Born and bred in the flat countryside of Flanders, the Alps made a strong impression on him when he saw them for the first time on his journey to Italy.
 The memory jagged mountain tops emerge in images that combine reality and fantasy in a highly evocative manner.

-The Hunters In The Snow representing the coldest months in the year is the most celebrated in the cycle.
+The Hunters In The Snow representing the coldest months of the year is the most celebrated in the cycle.
 Beginning from a vantage point that is higher than the foreground, Bruegel arranges this composition around the contrast between the white of the snow and the black outlines of the figures, trees, and buildings.
 This simple scheme accentuates his mastery of the use of light in the landscape in the background.
 Few other works of art manage to convey so skillfully the atmosphere of icy air and impending snow that surrounds the mountain peaks.
 The children's games on the frozen pond add a delightful touch of jollity that enlivens the whole scene.

 Return Of The Herd he creates an unusual circular rhythm that links the foreground to the background.
 This same scheme is also used in other paintings.
 In the world of peasants and nature, the movement of the figures and the clouds passing in the partly overcast sky become a metaphor for the cyclical rhythm of time and the seasons.